ILLGrenoble/webx-router/README.md

 The Relay Instruction Proxy runs with the subscriber pattern (`ZMQ_SUB`) on a TCP socket where it receives instructions from a relay and publishes it on an IPC socket (`ZMQ_PUB`).
 All WebX Engines on the host subscribe to this WebX Router publisher, filtering instructions by their sessionId: unfiltered instructions are handled by the engine.

-The Engine Message Proxy runs with the publisher pattern (`ZMQ_PUB`) on a TCP socket where it publishes messages (from WebX Engines) to multiple connections from the WebX Relay.
+The Engine Message Proxy runs with the publisher pattern (`ZMQ_PUB`) on a TCP socket where it publishes messages (from WebX Engines) to the WebX Relay.
 Messages from the engines are received on an IPC subscriber socket (`ZMQ_SUB`) on the same host.

-The WebX Relay has a connection for each session running on the host, filtering messages by the sessionId and forwarding them to the correct clients.
+The WebX Relay has filters messages by the sessionId and forwards them to the correct clients.

 #### Session Creation requests